Faleij/mongoose-toObject-project/README.md

 ```

 ### `levels: Object`
 Predefined levels to use with a level selector.
 Key is level name.
 Value is a Mongoose style dot-notation, space delimited projection.
-Both inclusions and exclusions are possible but inclusions takes precedence thus excluding all other fields.
+Mixing inclusions and exclusions is possible.
+Defining at least one inclusion causes all other fields to be excluded automatically like MongoDB.
+Child inclusions precedes Parent exclusions, e.g. '-parent parent.child1' results in all properties but parent.child1 to be excluded.

 ```javascript
 levels: {